How to Get Your Pool Ready for Summer

 - Cartridge filters – These can usually be removed and cleaned several times before they need to be replaced.

-- Sand filters – Sand is more efficient than cartridge filters and needs changed less often.
+- Sand filters – Sand is more efficient than cartridge filters and needs to be changed less often.

 - Diatomaceous earth filters – DE filters are expensive but the most effective.